 Next, the Puffy has a 2-inch layer of temperature-resistant polyfoam.
 This layer provides the bed’s sleep surface with slightly more responsiveness than it would have with memory foam alone.
-The polyfoam also works as a transition layer, preventing sleepers from sinking against the uncomfortably firm support core.
+The polyfoam also works as a transition layer, preventing sleepers from sinking against the firm support core.

-The support core in question is 6 inches high and made from high-density polyfoam.
+The support core is 6 inches high and made from high-density polyfoam.
 This is standard in most all-foam beds, and high-density polyfoam offers good stability and support for many sleepers.
 However, it lacks the horizontal strength of innerspring and pocketed coil cores, making edge support and durability potential concerns.

 The company’s most expensive model is the Puffy Royal, which matches its higher cost with an extra-thick profile and even more comfort and support layers.
 This luxury mattress has a 5.5-inch comfort system, utilizing gel memory foam, standard memory foam, and temperature-resistant polyfoam.
 Together, these layers provide better temperature regulation and bouncier support than the Puffy or Lux models.
 They are followed by a 1.5-inch transitional layer of convoluted memory foam, as well as the bed’s 7-inch high-density polyfoam support core.